gustavooferreira/oandapy/README.md

 pip install requests
 ```

-__NOTE__: that you should use pip3 to install requests's python3 library.
+__NOTE__: You should use pip3 to install requests's python3 library.

 TEST
 ====